Renuka-3/article_2021_sparc/README.md

 * Alpha diversity analysis- No significant differences observed in both groups.
 * Beta diversity analysis- No significant differences observed in diet, Significant differences obseved in PERMANOVA analysis of age.
-* Differential abundance analysis (DESeq2)- Significant differences observed only in some genera in both gropus.